jenshweber/grape/README.md

 ### Example 0: A simple rule to find "Person" nodes

 Below is a simple rule to find a node of type "Person".
-(Node types are determined by their "label".)
+The ```node``` form is used to specify the node to be searched for.
+Node types are determined by their "label".

 ```clojure
 (rule 'find-persons